 Here is how to create an Add-in:

 - Go to File –> Save As.

 - In the Save As dialogue box, change the Save as type to .xlam.

 - You’ll notice that the path of the file where it gets saved automatically changes.
 You can change it if you want.

 - Open an Excel workbook and Go to Developer –> Add-ins –> Excel Add-ins.

 - In the Add-ins dialogue box, browse and locate the file that you saved, and click OK.

 Once an add-in has been activated, you can use it in any workbook.
 To do that, go to Developer –> Macros.
 In the Macro dialogue box, select the ExtractComment macro and run it.

 Hope this code will save you some time.
 Let me know your thoughts in the comments section.

 If you work with Excel, VBA could be a powerful ally.
-Take your Excel Skills to the next level with the VBA JetPack Course.
+Take your Excel Skills to the next level with the Excel VBA Course.